canonical/k8s-snap/docs/src/snap/howto/install/install-offline.md

 3. Configure the Canonical Kubernetes container runtime (`containerd`) to load images from the private registry mirror instead of the upstream source.
-This will be described in the installation section.
+This will be described in the
+   [Configure registry mirrors](
+      #Container-Runtime-Option-B:-Configure-registry-mirrors) section.

-In order to load images into the private registry, you need a machine with access to both the upstream registry (e.g. `docker.io`) and the internal one.
+In order to load images into the private registry, you need a machine with access to both any upstream registries (e.g. `docker.io`) and the private mirror.

 ##### Load images with regsync